 I currently have a Part 21 Subpart G approval located in the UK, what would the impact be on my organisation?

-On the basis that the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, you would no longer be able to make releases using an EASA Form 1.
+After the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, you would no longer be able to make releases using an EASA Form 1.
 UK legislation would be amended so that production organisations approved to Part 21G by the CAA would remain approved and may continue to make production releases using a CAA Form 1.
 We cannot guarantee mutual acceptance of that release outside the UK and its bilateral partners.

 To be able to produce and release parts using an EASA Form 1 and restore mutual acceptance within the EASA Member States, UK-based production organisations would need to obtain an EASA Part 21 Subpart G approval directly from EASA.